Lamb homers, A’s move closer to AL West title, beat Giants

 How do the A’s feel about a short, best-of-three playoff series to start?

-Manager Bob Melvin made one thing clear: “We’d like to play at home.”
+Melvin made one thing clear: “We’d like to play at home.”

 “It’s better than one,” said Melvin, whose club lost the AL wld-card game each of the past two years after 97-win regular seasons.
 “At least it’s a three-game series, which is more like baseball.
 I certainly understand the wild-card dynamic.
-Its’s winner-take-all, it’s great theater.
+It’s winner-take-all, it’s great theater.
 There have been a lot of really good games, too.
 I don’t know that winning your division gives you that big of an advantage like maybe it has in the past yet if you do you get all three games at home, which is an advantage.
 This is just a different season.
 I don’t critique good or bad.”

 TRAINER’S ROOM

 Giants: RF Mike Yastrzemski, who left Thursday’s win against Seattle in the third with tightness in his right calf, missed a second straight game but remains day to day and not an injured list candidate at this stage. … RHP Jeff Samardzija, sidelined by an inflamed pitching shoulder, and RHP Reyes Moronta (right shoulder surgery) continue to progress with throwing programs at Sacramento as the season nears its end.
 They haven’t been ruled out to return.
 “Everything is on the table.
-This is a stretch of games that’s going to determine our ability to get into the postseason,” manager Gabe Kapler said.
+This is a stretch of games that’s going to determine our ability to get into the postseason,” Kapler said.
 “We want to preserve as many options as possible.
 We’re going to keep pushing until they’re no longer options.
 I still see both Samardzija and Moronta as options for us.”

 Athletics: INF Chad Pinder, on the injured list with a strained right hamstring, is yet to resume baseball activity but could do so when the team comes back from its upcoming road trip. … Melvin will look to get at-bats for Khris Davis while resting some regulars when he can down the stretch. … RHP Frankie Montas is back from the paternity list and will pitch again during the upcoming visit to Dodger Stadium beginning Tuesday.